 Cosentyx comes as a single-use prefilled pen or syringe.

-The FDA-approved label for Cosentyx lists common side effects including diarrhea, cold symptoms, and upper respiratory infections.
+The FDA-approved label for Cosentyx lists common side effects including cold symptoms, diarrhea, and upper respiratory tract infection.

 Rare but serious side effects listed for Cosentyx include inflammatory bowel disease, hypersensitivity reactions, and severe infections including tuberculosis.